 How Long Can I Stay in Estonia With a Visa?

 Depending on how long you plan to stay in Estonia and what type of visa you apply for, you can stay in Estonia for 90 days with a short-stay visa or one year with a long-stay visa.
+You can calculate your short stays in Estonia online by using this calculator.

 Estonia Visa Extension